RicardoRB/dartness/docs/flutter.md

 This will create the basic commands to run with melos, you can check more commands in the [melos documentation](https://melos.invertase.dev/docs/).

-In order to link the projects and install all package dependencies, you need to run the following commands:
+In order to link the projects and install all package dependencies, you need to run the following command:

 ```bash
 $ melos bootstrap